-Jessica Tabinor christmas
+Jessica Tabinor procurement jobs

 We all know that during the festive season all we want to do is sing along to Mariah Carey and eat party food.
 But, in all seriousness, we still need to get the job done despite all the inherent distractions.

 For that reason, we give you a few tips to help with maintaining the holiday work-life balance…

 This applies to almost every part of surviving the festive season, organisation is key!
 To avoid stressing at work and having to rush out on your lunch break on last-minute Christmas errands, start organising well in advance of the big day.
 Schedule some time in for shopping, wrapping, decorating and those niggly bits you need to get done so that when the special day comes around, you can take a back seat.

 If you’re planning on having some time off over the Christmas period, make sure you factor that into your work schedule to ensure you don’t fall behind.
 It always pays to have a plan!

 One good way to ensure you tick everything off your to-do list is to book a day off work in the run-up to Christmas and make it your ‘get things done’ day.
 We all know how busy the shops can be at the weekend and when you work 9-5, five days a week, it’s really the only time you can go.
 If you book a holiday at work and create a checklist of tasks you need to get done, you’ll be surprised how much you can tick off in one, super organised day!

 Make time for yourself